idealwhite/tdanet/README.md

 python ui_main.py
 ```

-The complete version is in development.
+The GUI could now only avaliable in debug mode, the complete version is in development.

 ## TODO
 - Debug the GUI application